 - The bully (bullies) may be asked to genuinely apologise.
-Other consequences may take place according to the complexity of the bullying incidents; - In serious cases, suspension or even permanent exclusion will be considered; - If possible, the pupils will be reconciled by implementing specific restorative justice and mediation techniques; - After the incident(s) have been investigated and dealt with, each case will be monitored to ensure repeated bullying does not take place.
+Other consequences may take place according to the complexity of the bullying incidents; - In serious cases, suspension or even permanent exclusion will be considered; - If possible, the children and young people will be reconciled by implementing specific restorative justiceand mediation techniques; - After the incident(s) have been investigated and dealt with, each case will be monitored to ensure repeated bullying does not take place.